kostyaVyrodov/education/solid/README.md

 - Viscosity.
 It's difficult to do the right thing;
 - Needless complexity.
 Overdesign.

+> Abstraction is not designed, it's discovered.
+Try to implement concrete behavior and then discover common abstraction.
+Follow to the rule of three.

 ##### Single responsibility principle

+A type should do only on thing and do it well.

 How to define single responsibility?
 > A class should have only one reason to change.